 As you age, estate planning becomes more and more important.
 The fact of the matter is that you never know when you will die, and being prepared by creating a will and/or a trust will help your family and protect your assets.
 It is important to create a will, name a beneficiary, and have a plan before you die, but there are some aspects of estate planning that many people may overlook.

 Estate planning doesn’t have to be difficult, but it can get confusing at times and getting everything organized could pose a challenge for people who don’t know which assets are needed and which non-physical assets can affect their will.
 That is where Susan Gwinn, attorney at law, can help.

-Our team of experts can help you with all of your estate planning needs, and help you in the areas you may forget about.
-In this blog, we will go over some of the often overlooked aspect of estate planning.
-Read on to learn more about planning for your death and what comes after.
+Susan Gwinn can help you with all of your estate planning needs, and help you in the areas you may forget about.
+In this blog, we will go over some of the often overlooked aspects of estate planning.
+Read on to learn more about planning for your passing, and what comes after.

 Make Funeral Plans

 While it may be hard to plan your own funeral, nobody else will know how you want your life to be celebrated.
 You need to decide how you want to be remembered and the type of funeral and memorial service you want.
 Do you want a quiet service at home with only your closest friends and family?
 Do you want to be buried or cremated?
 Or perhaps you want a service that is more of a party than a time for mourning.
 Whatever you want, plan it so that your family doesn’t have to guess how you would want to be celebrated.
 You can even set up an account at your bank called a payable-on-death account, which you can put money in to pay for your funeral expenses.